Things to do in Abu Dhabi for first time visitors

-My first taste of the Middle East took place over a year ago – a stopover in Doha, Qatar, on the way back from the Maldives, did make me curious.
+My first taste of the Middle East took place over a few years ago – a stopover in Doha, Qatar, on the way back from the Maldives, did make me curious.
 Very curious.
 So earlier this year, I decided I would go back to this part of the world, but not make it a stopover – it would be a destination in itself.
 A BBC documentary on the region sealed our fate – we were going to spend Easter in this part of the world, and spend the perfect long weekend there.

 It had everything that we were actually looking for: nice warm weather, interesting food, stunning hotels and certainly a different cultural experience.
 Abu Dhabi seemed to offer everything we wanted.
 And to top it off?
 The perfect flight times with British Airways, on the days we wanted, right over Easter – another sign.